syonfoppen/Spa-Resort-Bali/README.md

 # Spa Resort Bali
-I made this project with a group of 6 people.
-We had to make a booking website for a fictional resort in Bali.
+For this project we had a project group consisting of 5 people.
+The deliverable of this project was to create a booking website for a fictional resort in Bali.
 We used the SCRUM method to manage this project.
-We also had to make documentation like project plans, functional and technical designs.
+Some deliverables of this project included project plans, functional- and technical designs.